SpongePowered/SpongeDocs/source/plugin/data/custom/customdata.rst

-The core part of custom data is the :javadoc:`DataManipulator`.
+The core part of custom data is the :javadoc:`DataSerializable`.
 To implement it, you must first decide if you want to create a separate API for your custom data.
 Generally speaking it's best to separate the API from the implementation (as SpongeAPI does), but if it won't be seen by other developers then you can just put both in the same class.